chromaui/chromatic-docs/src/content/modes/legacy-viewports.md

 <div class="aside" style="margin-bottom: 2rem;">

-<p>🚨&nbsp;&nbsp;The <code>chromatic.viewports</code> feature is now replaced by the new <a href="/docs/modes">Modes API</a>.
+<p>🚨&nbsp;&nbsp;The <code>chromatic.viewports</code> feature is now replaced by the new <a href="modes">Modes API</a>.
 With Modes, you can test your stories in various viewports and customize global settings.
 Additionally, you have the flexibility to define specific viewport heights for testing purposes.</p>

-<p style="margin-bottom: 0;">To transition to the new API, please consult the <a href="/docs/viewports#migration-from-viewports-legacy-to-modes">migration guide</a>.</p>
+<p style="margin-bottom: 0;">To transition to the new API, please consult the <a href="viewports#migration-from-viewports-legacy-to-modes">migration guide</a>.</p>
 </div>

 UI components can respond to device width.
 Chromatic makes it easy to visual test these cases with the `viewports` parameter.
 This helps you define one or more viewport sizes to capture.
 Using viewports requires Storybook 4.0 or later.